 Work Life Balance – Managing a Business and Family Life

-In my last post “Family Business – Team Slane!”
+In my last diary post “Family Business – Team Slane!”
 I mentioned that working as a family business has its advantages and that it does come with its challenges.
-In this post I will share with you how we manage work life balance as a family run locksmith business.
+In this post I will share with you how we manage work life balance as a North London based family run locksmith business.

 As well as being a Locksmith I am a husband and father of 2 fantastic children.
-A girl 8, who will be going into year 4 and a boy nearly 5, who will be starting school in September.
-I have to admit that balancing work and family life is not something that I find easy.
+A girl 12, and a boy nearly 9.
+I have to admit that balancing work and family life has not been something that I find easy.
 It is a constant challenge.

 When I worked as an employed locksmith life was much more straightforward.